opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 ## Monitor types

-OpenSearch Dashboard alerting plugin provides four monitor types:
+OpenSearch Dashboard Alerting plugin provides four monitor types:
 * **per query** - This monitor runs a query and generates alert notifications based on criteria that matches.
 * **per bucket** - This monitor runs a query that evaluates trigger criteria based on aggregated values in the data set.
 * **per cluster metrics** - This monitor runs API requests on the cluster to monitor its health.